 - 2. ...

-- **CCQs:** [Generate 2-3 simple CCQs checking understanding of instructions, e.g., "Are you working alone or with a partner?", "What information do you need to find?"]
+- **CCQs:** [Generate 2-3 simple CCQs checking understanding of instructions, e.g., "Are you working alone or with a partner?", "What kind of information should you share?"]

 - **Activity:** [Activity Name]